joshunrau/communauto-alert/README.md

 ```

 ## Notifications

 By default, the script will try to send a desktop notification.
 A first notification is sent at the beginning as a test.
-A subsequent one, when a car matching the filters is idenfied.
+A subsequent one is sent when a car matching the filters is identified.

-You can override the default behaviour specifying your own [notification provider(s)](https://github.com/caronc/apprise/wiki) creating an [apprise compatible configuration file](https://github.com/caronc/apprise/wiki/config) and using the ```--notify``` CLI option.
+You can override the default behavior specifying your own [notification provider(s)](https://github.com/caronc/apprise/wiki) with an [apprise compatible configuration file](https://github.com/caronc/apprise/wiki/config) and using the ```--notify``` CLI option.

 ## Usage

 ```
-usage: communauto-alert [-h] [-v] [--interval] [--max-distance] [--no-prius] latitude longitude
+usage: communauto-alert [-h] [-v] [--interval] [--max-distance] [--no-prius] [--province] [--notify] latitude longitude

 positional arguments:
   latitude         your latitude